BinaryIgor/Eventsql/README.md

 import com.binaryigor.eventsql.EventSQL;
 import javax.sql.DataSource;
 // dialect of your events backend - POSTGRES, MYSQL, MARIADB and so on;
-// as of now, only POSTGRES has fully tested support import org.jooq.SQLDialect;
+// as of now, only POSTGRES has fully tested support;
+// should also work with others but some things - event table partition management for example - works only with Postgres, for others it must be managed manually import org.jooq.SQLDialect;

 var eventSQL = new EventSQL(dataSource, SQLDialect.POSTGRES);